Planning service area locations

 - The longest end-to-end, logical motorway journey you can make without passing any service areas at all is from the M58 near Bootle to the M67 near Mottram, which would be 52 miles.

 - The longest motorway without any service areas at all is the M60, which is 36 miles long.
-As it's a ring road, you're unlikely to go the whole length.
+As it's a ring road, you're unlikely to go the whole length, but you could keep going round to your heart's content.

 There are no figures for the A-road network.